amplience/amplience-sfcc-composable-commerce/docs/amplience/shoppable-image-component.md

 ![Delete Focal Point](./media/shoppyDelFocal.png)

-> NOTE: If you don't set a focal point, the whole image will be shown but with white space around to so that it's centered.
+> NOTE: If you don't set a focal point, the whole image will be shown but with white space around to so that it's centred.

 ## Setting Hotspots & Polygon Areas